tensorlakeai/indexify/examples/pdf_document_extraction/README.md

 # PDF Document Extraction and Indexing

 The example builds a pipeline that extracts text, tables and figures from a PDF Document.
-It embeds the text, table and images from the document and writes them into LanceDB.
+It embeds the text, table and images from the document and writes them into ChromaDB.

 The pipeline is hosted on a server endpoint in one of the containers.
 The endpoint can be called from any Python application.